 - cake flour - using cake flour in a pound cake recipe like this helps to keep your cake soft and fluffy, even with a tighter crumb.

-- warm fall spices – cinnamon, nutmeg, and ginger!
-Or to save time, you can use your favorite apple pie spice or pumpkin pie spice blend.
+- warm fall spices - cinnamon, nutmeg, and ginger!
+Or to save time, you can use your favorite apple pie spice or pumpkin pie spice blend for this apple cider bundt cake.

-This apple cider cinnamon donut cake doesn’t require many complicated tools, but you will need an electric mixer to cream together your butter and sugars, and to beat in your eggs.
-Beyond that, a good 10- or 12-cup Bundt pan is always important!
+This apple cider donut cake doesn't require many complicated tools, but you will need an a large bowl or the bowl of a stand mixer to cream together your butter and sugars, and to beat in your eggs.
+Beyond that, a good 10-cup Bundt pan is always important!
+You'll also want a pastry brush to coat your warm cake in butter before dusting on the cinnamon sugar mixture and a wire rack to let your apple cake cool.

 - Sift together your dry ingredients: cake flour, baking powder, and spices.
 This helps to ensure that they're evenly mixed, and eliminates lumps in the flour.